lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 - Evidence and Endorsements are placed into an EvidenceStatement along with an OID to identify its type and optionally a hint to the Relying Party about which Verifier (software package, a microservice or some other service) will be capable of parsing it.
 A set of EvidenceStatement structures may be grouped together along with the set of CertificateChoice structures needed to validate them to form a EvidenceBundle.
 See {{sec-evidenceAttr}}.

 - Attestation Results are carried in the AttestationResult along with an OID to identify its type.
-A set of AttestationResult structures may be grouped together to form an AttestationResultBundle.
+A set of AttestationResult structures may be grouped together to form an AttestationResultsBundle.
 See {{sec-arAttr}}.

 A CSR may contain one or more Evidence payloads.
 For example Evidence asserting the storage properties of a private key, Evidence